anhnk/anhnk.github.com/source/_posts/2013-01-28-how-to-write-like-a-mad-man.markdown

 categories: [Self-Development, Books]
 ---

 The first time I started writing daily was when my 4th year teacher suggested me to write a diary.
 I wrote an A4 page on the 1st day.
 I used a lot of space to describe the weather, the sky and the people on the street before I talked about what had happened during the day.
-Gradually, my diary page kept shrinking and shrinking until it was only a sixth of an A4.
+Gradually, my diary page kept shrinking and shrinking until it became only a sixth of an A4.
 After all, the weather, the sky and the people were still the same.
 No need for repetition.

 <!--more-->

 You might have guessed that I stopped writing my diary in no time.
 You are right.
 I did.
 But I loved keeping a diary.
-The idea of storing my own thoughts in *a box* and taking them out to look at someday really excites me.
+The idea of storing my own thoughts in *a box* and someday taking them out to look at really excites me.
 I was discouraged to write often because I didn't know how to do it well enough to make the words *sound* good later.
 I have always sucked at literature, history and writing in school.

 But at least I tried.
 It is impossible to remember how many times I started writing a diary/journal again.
 I feel much easier to write now.
 The words aren't necessarily poured out, but I don't have to force myself to sit down and open a text editor.
 Everyday I commute from home to work and vice versa, I sit on the train for total of 40 minutes.
-40 minutes/day times 5 days/week, times 52 weeks/year, equals more than 173 hours.
+40 minutes/day times 5 days/week, times 52 weeks/year, equals more than 173 hours per year.
 That amount of time will be well spent on writing, if not reading.

 # How to Write